Ruby on Rails Data Migration Best Practices for Smooth Database Updates

 • merging duplicate records

 Data migrations involve modifying the existing data within a database and are often required to ensure it aligns with the current application requirements.
 For example, adding new columns or updating and transforming current data to accommodate new features.
+While Ruby on Rails services provide robust support for schema migrations, handling data migrations often requires additional considerations.

 Data migrations differ from database schema changes in Rails, designed to alter its structure (such as adding or removing tables or columns).
 Unlike schema migrations, data migrations deal with the actual data stored within these structures.
 They are often used when populating new table columns with values, updating existing data, or transforming existing data to adjust to the new features.

-Understanding Ruby on Rails migrations
+Understanding Ruby on Rails Migrations

 When we talk about schema migrations, we refer to changes that alter the structure of the database.
 Examples of these changes include adding a new table, removing an outdated column, or changing the datatype of an existing field.
 Ruby on Rails migrations are powerful tools designed to simplify these tasks and integrate seamlessly into the deployment process.